-Still based in West Yorkshire in the UK, Fiona works around the country and internationally, designing and styling florals and floral installations for private commissions and editorial work .
-She has moved almost totally away from weddings, unless of course it fits in with all the above!
+Based in West Yorkshire in the UK, Fiona works around the country and internationally, designing and styling florals and floral installations for private commissions and editorial work .
+She has moved almost totally away from weddings, unless of course it fits in with all of the above!

 Internationally acclaimed and widely published, Fiona's work stops you in your tracks for it’s dramatic impact.
 It is instantly recognisable for it's wild untamed beauty, it's natural, grounded design and for looking like it has been pulled straight out of a Dutch masters painting.